-- Know the adjuster is not on your side!
+The adjuster is not on your side!

-One reason on significant damage claims that the adjuster may be friendly and even appear helpful is that they may attempt to discourage you from hiring a car wreck attorney.
+One reason for significant damage claims that the adjuster may be friendly and even appear helpful is that they may attempt to discourage you from hiring a car wreck attorney.
 Some adjusters have said such things as:

 -Hire the best attorney you can early.

-Bonus tip: Accepting responsibility does not mean a fair or reasonable settlement offer!
+Accepting responsibility does not mean a fair or reasonable settlement offer!

-- What you say can hurt you!
+What you say can hurt you!

 Insurance adjusters will want to take recorded statements from a personal injury victim soon after a car crash.
 Some may even suggest they cannot process a claim UNLESS you give a statement.
 This is not true in Texas for injury claims made to the other party’s insurer!

 -We recommend that you give no recorded statement to an adverse adjuster.

-However, if you give a recorded statement to an adverse adjuster be very careful what you say.
+However, if you give a recorded statement to an adverse adjuster, be very careful what you say.

-A question such as “when did you first see the other vehicle” is a loaded question because it assumes that you saw the other victim vehicle prior to impact.
+A question such as “When did you first see the other vehicle?” is a loaded question because it assumes that you saw the other victim’s vehicle before impact.

 Another area of conversation that comes up and recorded statements is the extent of injuries.
 Sometimes, a victim may not know the extent of their injuries until a day or two or even later.
 Other times one area hurts so badly that other medical problems are not identified.
 Avoid giving statements while taking medicine.

 If you give a recorded statement to the adverse adjuster, follow these guidelines

-- Watch out for insurance company tactics to reduce the value of a claim
+Watch out for insurance company tactics.

-Insurance Company Tactic: Discounting medical bills and expenses – adjusters use this tactic to reduce the amount they need to pay for medical bills and expenses.
-While Texas law reduces the amount collectible by the victim to amounts that are “paid or incurred”, many adjusters seek to discount the actually paid or incurred bills by citing such things as excessive, unnecessary, or disallowed.
+Discounting medical bills and expenses – adjusters use this tactic to reduce the amount they need to pay for medical bills and expenses.
+While Texas law reduces the amount the victim collects to amounts that are “paid or incurred,” many adjusters seek to discount the paid or incurred bills by citing such things as excessive, unnecessary, or disallowed.

-Personal injury victims are encouraged to seek consultations with an experienced and reputable personal injury attorney before they attempt to deal with an adjuster regarding a personal injury claim
+Personal injury victims are encouraged to seek consultations with an experienced and reputable personal injury attorney before they attempt to deal with an adjuster regarding a personal injury claim.

-- Avoid settlement traps!
+Avoid settlement traps!